jfrimmel/cargo-valgrind/README.md

 [![Latest version](https://img.shields.io/crates/v/cargo-valgrind.svg)](https://crates.io/crates/cargo-valgrind)
 [![Documentation](https://docs.rs/cargo-valgrind/badge.svg)](https://docs.rs/cargo-valgrind)

-This command extends cargo with the capability to directly run `valgrind` on the executable (either a bin-crate or an example).
+This command extends cargo with the capability to directly run `valgrind` on any crate executable.
 The output of valgrind is then used to mark the binary as pass/fail.

 This command should not be necessary for ordinary Rust programs, especially if you are only using safe Rust code.